State Alternative Fuels Plan

 The Energy Policy Act of 2005 established the Renewable Fuel Standard Program (RFS), which was revised under the Energy Independence and Security Act of 2007 into the RFS2.
 The RFS2 mandates 36 billion gallons of renewable fuel to be blended into transportation fuels nationwide by 2022.
 The RFS2 will allow for credits to be generated and traded by producers and distributors of alternative fuels.

 National Greenhouse Gas and Corporate Average Fuel Economy Standards for Vehicles

-The combined U.S. EPA and NHTSA standards require passenger cars, light-duty trucks, and medium-duty passenger vehicles sold in the U.S. to meet an estimated combined average emissions level of 250 grams of carbon dioxide (CO2) per mile, equivalent to 35.5 miles per gallon (MPG) if the automobile industry were to meet this CO2 level solely through fuel economy improvements.
+The combined U.S. Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration (NHTSA) standards require passenger cars, light-duty trucks, and medium-duty passenger vehicles sold in the U.S. to meet an estimated combined average emissions level of 250 grams of carbon dioxide (CO2) per mile, equivalent to 35.5 miles per gallon (MPG) if the automobile industry were to meet this CO2 level solely through fuel economy improvements.

 Renewable Portfolio Standard